---

 Preparation for unexpected disruptions is vital.
 Continuity plans should outline steps for maintaining operations during crises, while disaster recovery plans focus on restoring systems and data swiftly.
 These frameworks minimize downtime and protect customer trust during challenging times.

 Proactive risk management strategies not only shield fintech companies from potential pitfalls but also position them as reliable and resilient players in the industry.
+Checklist: Review compliance, conduct regular risk assessments, update cybersecurity protocols, and rehearse continuity plans twice yearly.

-Effective risk management in fintech requires a systematic approach that addresses the dynamic challenges of the industry.
+For fintech startups seeking funding, risk management strategies benefit from a systematic approach.
 A structured framework ensures risks are not only identified but also mitigated, monitored, and continuously improved upon.

 The first step involves pinpointing potential risks across operational, financial, regulatory, and technological domains.
 Fintech companies must assess vulnerabilities such as cybersecurity threats, compliance gaps, and market volatility.
 By conducting regular audits and utilizing advanced analytics, organizations can uncover hidden risks that may impact their operations.